austin-owensby/Codyssi/ReadMe.md

 Imports the input and example from Codyssi for a specific day.

 The program is idempotent (You can run this multiple times as it will only add a file if it is needed.)

+## Extra Notes
+The creator of Codyssi is fine with the inputs being public
+> Inputs don’t need to be kept private for Codyssi.